spanner/radiant-downloads-extension/README.markdown

 		run "ln -s #{shared_path}/secure_downloads #{current_release}/secure_downloads"
 	end

+Note that secure_downloads is not inside the public site.

+## Usage

+You'll see a 'downloads' tab in admin.
+Add files to the list there and you can link to them like this:

 ## Bugs and comments

 In [lighthouse](http://spanner.lighthouseapp.com/projects/26912-radiant-extensions), please, or for little things an email or github message is fine.

 ## Author and copyright

-Copyright spanner ltd 2007-9.
+* Copyright spanner ltd 2007-9.
-Released under the same terms as Rails and/or Radiant.
+* Released under the same terms as Rails and/or Radiant.
-Contact will at spanner.org
+* Contact will at spanner.org